MBROLA: History

-MBROLA project started in 1995 at TCTS Lab of the Faculté polytechnique de Mons (Belgium) as a scientific project to obtain a set of speech synthesizers for as many languages as possible.
-First release of MBROLA software was in 1996 and was provided as freeware for non-commercial, non-military application.
+MBROLA project started in 1995 at the TCTS Lab of the Faculté polytechnique de Mons (Belgium) as a scientific project to obtain a set of speech synthesizers for as many languages as possible.
+The first release of MBROLA software was in 1996 and was provided as freeware for non-commercial, non-military application.
 Licenses for created voice databases differ, but are also mostly for non-commercial and non-military use.

 Due to its free usage only for non-commercial applications, MBROLA was as alternative choice for private/home users for de facto speech synthesis engine eSpeakNG in Linux workstations, but mostly was not used for commercial solutions (e.g. for speaking time clocks, boarding notifications for ports and terminals etc.) After initial development of voice databases updates and support of MBROLA software ceased and gradually closed-source binaries fell behind development of recent hardware and operating systems.
 To deal with this MBROLA development team decided to release MBROLA as open source software, and on October 24, 2018, source code was released on GitHub with GNU Affero General Public License.
 On January 23, 2019, tool called MBROLATOR was released to provide creation of MBROLA database from WAV files with the same license.